openvinotoolkit/training_extensions/tools/README.md

-Helper for conducting experiments
+Experiment helper
 =================================

-When you conduct experiments using OTX, you need to execute all necessary cases and parse proper values from output files, which is time consuimg work.
-To reduce that effort, you can use "experiment.py" which automatically run all possible cases and parse values.
-And also it provids additional convenient features.

-It's festures are as below:
+experiment.py is a powerful tool designed to streamline and automate the process of conducting experiments using OTX.
+It simplifies the execution of multiple test cases, automatically parses output values, and organizes results efficiently.
+The primary goal is to reduce the manual effort required in running experiments and enhance overall productivity.

+## Key features

+### Automated Experiment Execution
-* Given multiple varialbes, it automatically collects all combinations and runs them.
+* Given multiple variables, it automatically generates all combinations and runs the experiments.
-* Each experiment results are organized and saved as a file.
-* All experiments results are aggregated after all jobs are done.
-* If there are some jobs where error is raised, subsequent jobs will be run independently.
-* All failed jobs are listed after all jobs are done.
-* Proper model files are selected when "otx eval" is executed.
+* Proper model files are selected automatically when the "otx eval" command is executed, based on the preceding command.

+### Fault Tolerance
+* Subsequent jobs are executed independently, irrespective of whether the previous job raised an error.
+* All failed commands are printed and saved in a file after the entire experiment is finished.

+### Automated Experiment Execution

-* Organize all existing values from single workspace and save them as a file.
+* All possible values from a single workspace are organized and saved in a file.
+* Experiment results are aggregated after the completion of all commands.

-How to use it
+How to Use
 -------------
-It has two features now.

-If you pass experiment recipe, it automatically counts all available cases and run them.
-After every runs are done, experiment results are aggregated and  aggregated results are saved as a file If you pass workspace, every results which exist are automatically aggregated and save it as a file.
+### Feature 1 : run experiments & aggregate results

 Arguments
-* -f / --file : path of file descripting how to run experiments.
-If it's given, all experiments will be run and results are aggregated.
+* -f / --file : Path to the YAML file describing the experiment setup.
+After all runs, results are aggregated and saved.
-* -p / --path : path of workspace.
-If it's given, experiment results in the workspace are aggregated and save it as a file.

-You can't set both arguments.
-Please use either "-f" or "-p".

-Feature 1 : run experiments ( -f / --file )
-This is a sample experiment recipe yaml file
+* -d / --dryrun : Preview the experiment list before execution.
+Use with '-f / --file' argument.

+Sample Experiment Recipe YAML File:

     output_path: research_framework_demo/det_model_test
     constants: # value in constant can't have other constant or variable.